 OTHER THINGS TO CONSIDER

-The main thing to keep in mind is vehicle parking.
-If you aren’t camping inside the park, parking can be sparse.
+One of the main things to keep in mind is vehicle parking.
+If you aren’t staying inside the park, parking can be sparse.
 Especially as the day goes on.
 So when planning your visit, try to concentrate your activities to a certain area, and park somewhere central so you don’t have to constantly move your vehicle.
 There are buses and shuttles throughout the park, so getting around is not impossible.
 But wait times can be obnoxious.

 Did we miss anything?
 Wish we had more info, let us know below in the comments!